cloudwego/cloudwego.github.io/content/en/docs/kitex/Getting started/examples.md

 - [bizdemo/kitex_zorm](https://github.com/cloudwego/kitex-examples/tree/main/bizdemo/kitex_zorm) Example of using Kitex and zorm
 - [bizdemo/kitex_zorm](https://github.com/cloudwego/kitex-examples/tree/main/bizdemo/kitex_zorm) Example of using Kitex and ent
 - [bizdemo/easy_note](https://github.com/cloudwego/kitex-examples/tree/main/bizdemo/easy_note) Example of using Kitex as a rpc framework to implement a simple note service with multiple middlewares
-- [Bookinfo](https://github.com/cloudwego/biz-demo/tree/main/bookinfo) Example of using Kitex as the rpc framework to implement multi-functional book service programs including istio, Opentelemetry, etc.
+- [Bookinfo](https://github.com/cloudwego/biz-demo/tree/main/bookinfo) Example of using Kitex as the rpc framework to implement multi-functional book service programs including istio, OpenTelemetry, etc.
 - [Open Payment Platform](https://github.com/cloudwego/biz-demo/tree/main/open-payment-platform) Example of using Kitex as the rpc framework to demonstrate the usage of Kitex generic call, and builds an integrated payment platform.
 - [Book Shop](https://github.com/cloudwego/biz-demo/tree/main/book-shop) Example of using Kitex as a rpc framework to implement an e-commerce system including an ElasticSearch search engine
 - [FreeCar](https://github.com/CyanAsterisk/FreeCar) Example of using Kitex as the rpc framework to implement cloud native time-sharing car rental system suite services